naatthaan/monte_carlo/README.md

 We can also use similar methods to find the volume of a sphere, the circumference of a circle, and the surface area of a sphere.
 For a very large number of randomly generated points, say, 1,000,000+, the Monte Carlo Method will provide an accurate estimate of these results - the more points there are, the more accurate the estimate will be.
 We can just use counting to obtain these geometric quantities, rather than using formulas.

-To run the notebooks in your web browser, click the 'launch binder' icon above.
+To run the notebooks in your web browser, click the 'Open in Colab' or 'launch binder' icon above.